clearlinux/clear-linux-documentation/source/clear-linux/reference/collaboration/writing-guide.rst

 Grammar and punctuation
 ***********************

-This section covers common grammatical topics relevant to the our documentation.
+This section covers common grammatical topics relevant to our documentation.
 For detailed explanations of correct grammar and punctuation, use one of our :ref:`preferred references <references>`.